 Safety is Everybody's Business

 One of the biggest impacts on improving safety is the ability to keep inspectors out of dangerous environments or situations.
 Traditional/Manual inspection requires physical access for every portion of the piping being inspected.
 Getting to the piping often requires rope access or working on scaffolding for extended periods of time.
-Adverse conditions can also pose for potentially hazardous condition for inspectors.
+Adverse conditions can also pose a potentially hazardous condition for inspectors.

 Automated and robotic inspection methods require significantly less time spent working at heights and much less movement when elevated access to piping runs is required.
-Minimizing movement at elevated heights is one way to improve safety, as each movement carries a risk of mechanical failure for scaffolding, rope access or boom lift machinery.
-Due to the linear nature of piping many such movements are needed.
+Minimizing movement at elevated heights is one way to improve safety, as each movement carries a risk of mechanical failure for scaffolding, rope access, or boom lift machinery.
+Due to the linear nature of piping, many such movements are needed.
 What’s more, Robots are capable of entering areas that have not been cleared for human accessibility.

 The ability to conduct inspections on piping assets without requiring plant shutdown allows the plant to fulfill its safety obligations while continuing to make money.
 However, exposing inspection personnel to environments and surfaces with dangerous temperatures adds excessive risk.
 To counter that, Gecko created the TOKA 3 HotBot, featured in this case study.
-The TOKA 3 HotBot is specifically designed for inspections of assets with surface temperatures up to 250º F. This technological advancement allows the NDT Inspector to capture inspection data while maintaining a safe distance from the online pipe, until the inspection is completed and the robot is ready to be removed.
+The TOKA 3 HotBot is specifically designed for inspections of assets with surface temperatures up to 250º F. This technological advancement allows the NDT Inspector to capture inspection data while maintaining a safe distance from the online pipe until the inspection is completed and the robot is ready to be removed.

 Saving Time and Money